Appliance Repair Majors

 What Will I Learn in an Associate's Degree Program?

 Associate's degree programs in appliance repair or technology are available on a limited basis.
-They're generally issued in Associate of Science (A.S.) or Associate of Applied Science (AAS) format.
+They're generally issued in an Associate of Science (A.S.) or Associate of Applied Science (AAS) format.
 As far as appliance repair-related courses go, most program curricula are fairly similar in structure and content to the certificate programs described above.
 Associate's degree programs also include a full general education curriculum.
 Some schools also require the completion of additional appliance repair courses beyond those required to earn a certificate.